Characterization of decay rates for discrete operator semigroups: Preliminaries

 \section{Preliminaries}

-In this section, we first recall Parseval's equality in the operator-valued setting.
+In this section, we first recall the vector-valued version of Parseval's equality.
 Next, we introduce the notion of $\alpha$-bounded regularly varying functions and give some properties of this class of functions.